aliclarke206/MileStoneProject2_HabitTracker/README.md

 The CSS was checked using the

 * Clicking on habit checks the check box which helps for mobile device use.
+* Task changes to tasks plural when task count goes above 1.

 #### Bugs
 *